priyankapaladi/NYC_Progress/README.md

 This analysis is about the complaints registered across different boroughs.
 This helps you notice:
-•	Which borough has more complaints in a particular year.
+### Complaints with respect to borough.
-•	What type of complaints have been registered more number times in a particular borough. o	User can enter the borough name, or the borough with highest complaints will be considered
+### Complaints w.r.t to a particular borough.
+  	  Note: User can enter the borough name, or the borough with highest complaints will be considered
-•	Check how long it took to solve(close) the issue for complaints in a category. o	User can enter the borough name, or the borough with highest complaints will be considered. o	User can enter the complaint name, or the complaint with the highest count will be considered.
+### Check how long it took to solve(close) the issue for complaints in a category.
-•	Also tells average time taken to solve a particular complaint
+     Also tells average time taken to solve a particular complaint
-•	Check how many complaints were registered with respect to month. o	User can enter the borough name, or the borough with highest complaints will be considered. o	User can enter the complaint name, or the complaint with the highest count will be considered.
+### Check how many complaints were registered with respect to month.
+      NOTE: User can enter the borough name, or the borough with highest complaints will be considered.
+            User can enter the complaint name, or the complaint with the highest count will be considered.

 Analysis 2